Everyone has their reasons for getting to the gym, and typically, it’s not just for their health.

-They also help muscles recover and shorten fatigue time post-workout.
+They also help muscles recover and shorten fatigue time during post-workout.
 BCAAs are ideal for leg day, as this is the toughest day when your largest muscles are being challenged to the max.

 We think BCAAs are one of the most underrated workout products, as their affects are so wide-ranging and can be applied to all parts of your workout.

 Post-Workout: Whey Protein

 So maybe you’re going to become one of those guys walking around with the shaker bottle.
 So what?
 Whey protein speeds up muscle rebuilding and growth post-workout.

 Compared to a post-workout meal of carbs, a post-workout meal of carbs and protein reduces recovery time by nearly a third.
 They’re also easy to prepare and pretty darn tasty when combined with fruit, yogurt, and milk for a protein-packed smoothie.

 They do much more than this, though.
 They also help you avoid muscle breakdown, burn more fat and gain more muscle instead, and build up strength.
 You just can’t go wrong with these three.